SarthakSKumar/IoT-Projects-and-Scripts/Arduino Projects/Smart Street LIght/Light Sensor/Readme.md

 >- 100 KΩ POT
 >- Buzzer

+**Working of Arduino Light Sensor**
+- Light Sensors are very useful devices in wide range of applications.
+One of the common application is an automatic night lamp, where a light bulb is automatically turned on as soon as the sun sets down.

+- Another good application is solar tracker, which tracks the sun and rotates the solar panel accordingly.

+- All these applications use a simple photo resistor or an LDR as the main sensing device.
+Hence, in this project, we designed a simple light sensor that indicates when the light is indicated.
+The working of the project is very simple and is explained below.

+- All the connections are made as per the circuit diagram.
+The code for Arduino is written and dumped in the board.
+When the LDR detects a light over certain intensity, the Arduino will trigger the buzzer.
+When the intensity of light decreases, the buzzer is turned off.

+- The 100 KΩ POT used in the voltage divider network can be used to adjust the intensity levels at which the buzzer is triggered.

 **Circuit Design of Light Sensor :**

 As the photo resistor or LDR is a variable resistor, a voltage divider network must be used to gets the analog equivalent output from it.